Did you know Chile is the biggest producer of Cabernet Sauvignon behind France?

 Viña Cousiño Macul – One of the Oldest Maipo Valley Wineries

-Cousiño Macul is located about 20 minutes walk from Viña Aquitañia, so we were able to hit both wineries on the same day.
+Cousiño Macul is located about 20 minutes walking distance from Vina Aquitañia.
+Given the proximity, we hit both wineries on the same day.

 Wine Tasting at Viña Cousiño Macul